Igigog/anomaly-modding-book/src/tutorials/quests/introduction.md

 After doing either task should show the title and description you set.

-Now you need to decide a rough outline of the task, dividing them by stage makes organizing code easier, but nothing prevents you to hangle all the logic in a single stage, however stage matters if you want the task to be part of the random tasks given by npc that will be explained later.
+Now you need to decide a rough outline of the task, dividing them by stage makes organizing code easier, but nothing prevents you to handle all the logic in a single stage, however stage matters if you want the task to be part of the random tasks given by npc that will be explained later.

 0. Stage 0: kill the soldiers